12 Ways to Balance Hormones to Beat Autoimmune

 Try to get 15-45 minutes of good quality sun exposure daily or at least 2-4 times per week on a large part of your body (laying out in a bathing suit) if possible.
 The lighter your skin the less sun exposure you will need and even 10-15 minutes may be enough.
 The darker your skin the more exposure you need to produce adequate vitamin D and this may be up to 45-60 minutes 3-4 days a week.

 During the colder months of the year be sure to supplement with a high quality vitamin D3 supplement that also contains vitamin K2.
-A good recommendations is to supplement with 1000 IU per every 25 lbs of body weight.
-For most adults this will be between 5,000-10,000 IU daily and test your vitamin D3 levels one or more times each year to make sure your levels are in the 50-100 ng/ml range.
+A good recommendation is to supplement with 1000 IU per every 25 lbs of body weight.
+For most adults, this will be between 5,000-10,000 IU daily, and test your vitamin D3 levels one or more times each year to make sure your levels are in the 50-100 ng/ml range.

 balance hormones